WELCOME TO THE GTS ALUMNI ELECTIONS 2014

 Candidacy statements from the nominees are below.
 After you read them, please click here and you will be taken to the ballet on a secure third-party survey service where you can cast a "Yes" vote for each of the nominees, or, you can choose to enter a "Write-In" vote.
-The poll will close at 12 Noon EST on Monday, November 4, 2013.
-Election results will be ratified at the meeting of the Alumni Association during the Alumni Gathering, November 6, 2013.
+The poll will close at 12 Noon EST on Monday, November 3, 2014.
+Election results will be ratified at the meeting of the Alumni Association, November 6, 2014.
 For more information and to register for the Gathering, click here.

 Alumni Executive Committee -- 3 year Terms